 J. Noise: The development must control noise levels such that it will not create a nuisance for neighboring properties.

-The portables will not emit noise.

-Based on the above findings of fact, the Town Planner finds the standards of this section have been met.
+The portables will not generate noise that would affect neighboring properties.
+Based on the above findings of fact, the Planning Board finds the standards of this section have been met.

 K. Storage of Materials